ulloaluis/Twit-Bot---Associated-Ten/README.md

   @AngeldebritoOk: 115

 Note: By observing the count of Maradona under the trending words tweet, we can see that there were roughly 7000 tweets out of the projected tweetsLimit of 10000.
 This gives you a rough amount of actual tweets processed, but we must be careful in interpretation since Maradona could have been used more than once in a single tweet (and other things).
-However, for cases with hashtags, it is unlikely for someone use the hashtag more than once, so the cumulative sum of hashtags matching the "trending" constant is very close to the actual tweet count (search is case insensitive, so #yes and #YeS both correspond to trending="YES").
+However, for cases with hashtags, it is unlikely for someone use the hashtag more than once in a single tweet, so the cumulative sum of hashtags matching the "trending" constant is very close to the actual tweet count (search is case insensitive, so #yes and #YeS both correspond to trending="YES").